-- 2. Click on the steps to the right to complete: Personal Information, Examination Applied For, Demographics (applicant will upload the Employer Attestation Form in this section), and Applicant Signature.
+- Click on the steps to the right to complete: Personal Information, Examination Applied For, Demographics (applicant will upload the Employer Attestation Form in this section), and Applicant Signature.
 Once you have entered all the information required it will change from "Incomplete" to "Pending Verification".
-The Eligibility to Test step is completed by ABTC Staff. - 3.
+The Eligibility to Test step is completed by ABTC Staff within 3-5 business days. - 3.
 A "Credential step was verified" email from Certemy will be sent once each step is approved.
 If one of the steps is rejected, you will receive an "Attention Required:" email indicating what action(s) need to be taken.
 Log back into your Certemy account to correct the rejected steps. - 4.
 After you have completed all the steps, please allow approximately one week for your application to be reviewed. - 5.
 Once your application is approved, a final email from Certemy will be sent titled "Credential of completion is available".
 Please check your spam or junk mail if you have not received this email. - 6.
 You will be directed to log back into Certemy to go to your Digital Wallet. - 7.
-In your Digital Wallet is where you will find the nine-digit number you will need to schedule your exam with PSI. - 8.
-In approximately 1 to 2 weeks, PSI will send you an email with instructions to schedule your ABTC exam.
-If you do not receive an email within that time, please reach out to ABTC at info@abtc.net.
+In your Digital Wallet is where you will find the nine-digit number you will need to schedule your exam with PSI.

-9. Acceptance is valid for 90 days from the date the candidate is confirmed exam-eligible (as specified in the confirmation notice).
+- 8. In approximately 1 to 2 weeks, PSI will send you an email with instructions to schedule your ABTC exam.
+If you do not receive an email within that time, please reach out to ABTC at info@abtc.net. - 9.
+Acceptance is valid for 90 days from the date the candidate is confirmed exam-eligible (as specified in the confirmation notice).
 A candidate who fails to schedule an appointment for an examination within the 90-day period forfeits the application and all fees paid to take the examination.
 The candidate will be required to reapply for a future examination.
+Due to limited testing period the CTFC exam application is only valid for the examination window.